 Low Allergy-causing Fel d1 Protein

 People can experience different symptoms due to various allergens.
 Among the allergens, glycoproteins Fel d1 and Fel d4 are the most common ones for people who are allergic to cats.
 Fel d1 is present in the cat’s skin and urine, while Fel d4 is found in saliva.
 However, Russian Blue cats produce less glycoprotein Fel d1 than other breeds, which can result in fewer allergy symptoms.
 It is important to note that male Russian Blues produce more allergens than females.
 If you want to adopt a Russian Blue, choosing a female cat may be a better option.
 But if you prefer a male, you can always neuter him, which can decrease the production of allergens.

 Less Fur Shedding

-Research says that this dense double coat can also protect people from severe allergy symptoms because it traps some allergens close to the cat’s skin and doesn’t get spread around the house as much as with other cat breeds.
+The coat traps some of the allergens close to the cat’s skin, which means they don’t get spread around the house as much as with other breeds.
+Pretty cool, huh?

 Ways To Manage Allergic Reactions From Your Russian Blue

 Russian Blue cats still produce allergens and, you might have to deal with the occasional reaction if you adopt one.
 So, What should you do?
 While it will require some effort from you, it is usually very much possible to manage your allergy from any adverse effects.
 Consider the following points to reduce your allergy symptoms: